PeterGilles/Data_Science_Humanities/README.md

 April 29th, 2020
 University of Luxembourg

-The tutorial will be given in a Webex session.
+The tutorial will be delivered as a Webex session.

 The generated HTML page of this tutorial is available [here](https://petergilles.github.io/Data_Science_Humanities/index.nb.html).